What is Semiconductor?

-- Semiconductors are the common component that we used in many electronic devices such as calculators, mobile phones, laptops, solar technology, 3D printing machines, temperature sensors, automatic cars, etc. Today, we used doped silicon or germanium in most types of semiconductors.
+- Semiconductors are the common component that we used in many electronic devices such as calculators, mobile phones, laptops, solar technology, 3D printing machines, temperature sensors, automatic cars, etc. Today, we use doped silicon or germanium in most types of semiconductors.

-- n and p type semiconductors are used for making diodes, microchips, and transistors such as bipolar junction transistor (BJT), and field-effect transistor (FET).
+- n and p type semiconductors are used for making diodes, microchips, and transistors such as bipolar junction transistors (BJT), and field-effect transistors (FET).

 - It plays an important role in communication systems of our daily life like bank ATMs, trains, and internet communication.